Why do you need a Brand Strapline?

 Let’s take a look at five types of brand strapline

-Firstly, we’ve got the list of five.
-And then we’ve shown examples of each type of strapline, from both big and small businesses.
+These examples may inspire ideas for creating your own brand strapline.
+Here’s the list of five types of strapline (or tagline), with examples of each type of strapline, from both big and small businesses.

 2. Call to action